nickjourjine/wild-mus-vocal-ecology/README.md

 - Helper functions used within the Jupyter notebooks.

 ### 2. `parameters`
 - Additional useful files (e.g., images) used by the notebooks to make figures.

-## How to use

-The code in this repository is intended to be used along with data at the Dryad repository [here](https://doi.org/10.5061/dryad.kprr4xhfk).
+These are intended to be used along with data at the Dryad repository [here](https://doi.org/10.5061/dryad.kprr4xhfk).

-To combine code and data:
+To add the data and run analyses:

 1. Clone or download this repository by clicking the big green `<> Code` button above.
 You should get a folder called wild-mus-vocal-ecology.
 2. Download the data folder [here](link), then unzip it by clicking on it, or running
     - `unzip path/to/wild-mus-vocal-ecology-data.zip` (MacOS Terminal)
     - `Expand-Archive -Path path\to\wild-mus-vocal-ecology-data.zip -DestinationPath path\to\output-folder` (Windows Powershell)

 	You should end up with a folder called wild-mus-vocal-ecology-data containing four directories: "data", "models", and "annotations".